uniwebcms/framework/docs/deployment-guide.md

 ---

-### Creating and Publishing a Site on Uniweb
+### Creating and Publishing Sites in Uniweb App

-Sites are published directly through uniweb.app with integrated hosting.
+Sites are created and published directly through uniweb.app with integrated hosting.

 #### Understanding Site Pricing